 To classify the proteins based on structure, solubility, and function.
 Describe the structural and functional properties of collagen and elastin.
-To explain the denaturation of the proteins.
+To explain the synthesis of collagen and denaturation of the proteins.
+List the biological forms of hemoglobine.

 S3 Cofactors.
 Water soluble vitamins.
-Biochemically important reactions.

 To classify and to describe the structure of cofactors.
 To explain the modalities of coenzyme action.
-To explain the role of water-soluble vitamins in enzymatic activity.
-To indicate, explain the physiological role and mechanism of biochemically important reactions.
+To explain the structural relationship between B vitamins and cofactors.
+To explain the role of water-soluble vitamins in catalytic activity of enzymes.
+To explain the role of cofactors in biochemically important reactions.